Skip to content

 Alternative to Arguing

 Sometimes you're right, and you know it.
 Unfortunately, we live in a world where those around us may not know what we know.
-Worse than that (by an order of magnitude), others around us may intellectually know they are wrong - or you are right - and fight you regardless;
+Worse than that (by an order of magnitude), others around us may intellectually know they are wrong - or you are right - and fight

 Members Public